 THE FIBER [ALPACA CEREMONY, SHEARING + MAKING YARN]

-The Quechua people strongly believe in giving thanks to Mother Earth (Pachamama) for everything she give us, and this includes celebrating the gift of the fiber from the alpacas before they shear and use the fiber for their textiles.
+The Quechua people strongly believe in giving thanks to Mother Earth (Pachamama) for everything she gives us, and this includes celebrating the gift of the fiber from the alpacas before they shear and use the fiber for their textiles.

 We have been invited into this scared ritual, and not just for observance, but actual participation.
 They will outfit us in their beautiful mantas, skirts and hats, let us part take in shearing and invite us in a circular, group dance.